An analogy of what parts make your computer fast

 - The Storage: The speed of getting more books

-Processor - The Person doing all the reading and getting books
+The Person doing all the reading and getting books

 The processor (person reading the books) is the most important thing to look for when purchasing a new computer in terms of speed because in a lot of cases you cannot upgrade the processor once you get the new computer but you can increase the amount of RAM and the long-term storage (speed of getting more books).
 Having a fast processor would be similar to a speed reader compared to a person learning how to read for the first time.

-How do I upgrade my slow computer
+How do you upgrade a slow computer

 There are two ways to upgrade slower computers and make them faster.
 To make computers with slow hardware faster you will need to install faster computer parts.
 So as I mentioned above the two parts to upgrade to significantly increase the speed of a computer is the RAM and the long-term storage

-(RAM) Computer Memory - The size of the table
+The size of the table

 If you’re sitting at a small table then you have very little room to read; however, if you make the table bigger than you can read a lot more and be more efficient without needing to get more books.
 The amount of RAM on the computer is like short-term memory, the more RAM your computer has the more it can do at once and increasing the amount of RAM makes your computer much more efficient.